maxkapur/maxkapur.github.io/_posts/2024-11-02-gwangju-again.markdown

 around the Asian Cultural Center, an endless arts complex.
 My highlight was *Delivery Dancer’s Arc: Inverse,* a massive video installation from the studio of science fiction creator Ayoung Kim (김아영).
-I also enjoyed the ACC’s library, which has a really slick reference area with art magazines and comfy chairs.
+I also enjoyed the ACC’s library, which has a slick reference area with art magazines and comfy chairs.